-Confirmation by the hotel staff that two carbon monoxide leaks had been found in this hot water heater, together with all of Frank’s symptoms, clearly pointed to CO poisoning.
+Statements by the hotel staff that two carbon monoxide leaks had been found in the hot water heater, together with all of Frank’s symptoms and intake diagnostics pointed towards carbon monoxide poisoning.

 Removal from the source of the CO, immediate medical intervention and continuous high-saturation oxygen therapy saved Frank’s life.
-Prayers, support and good thoughts from family, friends and followers tremendously helped as well.
-Thank you.
+Prayers and support from family and friend tremendously helped as well.
+Thank you all.

 As a result of this terrifying, near-death experience, we now ALWAYS travel with carbon monoxide detectors.

 We can’t emphasize enough the importance for others to do so too.